 - Editions.
 Textbook companies like to put out new textbook editions as a means of making more money and updating a few details.
 This causes earlier editions to drop in price.
 Often students can get by with the old edition.
 Before purchasing your books, perhaps email your professor to see if it is requisite for you to have the freshest edition.

 - Rent.
 Many college bookstores provide the option of renting books.
-More and more students are also renting books online through such sites as chegg.com, bookrenter.com and skyo.com.
+More and more students are also renting books online through sites such as Amazon, Barnes & Noble, Chegg Books, and ValoreBooks.
 Also, be sure to take good care of your rentals to avoid getting fined when you return them.

 - Electronic books certainly take the weight off your back that print books provide, and they usually come at a fraction of the cost as well.
 However, not all your books will be available in electronic copy, and they obviously can’t be sold to anyone else.